Park Si-eun (actress, born 1980): Personal life

 In December 2014, Park announced her engagement to her Pure Pumpkin Flower co-star Jin Tae-hyun.
 The couple married in July 2015.

+In 2019, Park and her husband announced that they had adopted a teenage girl whom they had met at an orphanage four years prior.
 On February 21, 2022, she announced that she was pregnant with her first child, after previously experiencing two miscarriages.
-The couple also has an adoptive daughter named Jin Se-yeon.
 However, on August 20, Jin Tae-hyun announced that Park has suffered an miscarriage 20 days before birth.